HL7/daf-research/README.md

 To automatically build the ig.xml IG resource and ig.json definition file when adding or removing FHIR artifacts use:

 `>bash publish2.sh`  which first runs the python script "daf-research.py" before the ig publisher.

+also `>bash push.sh` is a handy scriptto to commit to GIT if you have a text editor set up.

 The files shown below form the layout for all the FHIR artifacts are shown below: